fwenzel/passcode/README.md

 * to Charles Kay Ogden for his [basic words list](http://en.wikipedia.org/wiki/Basic_English).
 * to Averil Coxhead for the [Academic Word List](http://en.wikipedia.org/wiki/Academic_word_list).

+*Note:* Both word lists were filtered to omit words with fewer than 4 letters.

 ## License

 This program is free software; it is distributed under an